Villa Hidalgo, Jalisco

-Villa Hidalgo (formerly, Paso de Sotos) is a town and municipality in the state of Jalisco in Mexico.
+Villa Hidalgo (formerly, Paso de Sotos) is a municipality in the state of Jalisco in Mexico.

 Villa Hidalgo gets its name in honor of Mexican hero Miguel Hidalgo y Costilla.

 There is an annual celebration in Villa Hidalgo on the last Sunday in January including the week leading to it.
 It is in celebration of the Virgin of Guadalupe.

+It is located approximately between 21°33′ and 21°47′ north latitude, and 102°25′ and 102°45′ west longitude.
+The municipality's elevation ranges between 1,800 and 2,700 meters above sea level, depending on the specific location.
+Its terrain includes flat areas and gently sloping regions, with a smaller proportion of steep or rugged landforms.

-Approximately 45 minutes away from the state of Aguascalientes.
+The town is located approximately 45 minutes drive away from the state border with Aguascalientes.